mattermost/docs/source/deployment/on-boarding.rst

 **6. Enable GIF Picker (Beta)**

 GIFs are animated images that can make messaging more fun and engaging.
-Enable users to access the Mattermost GIF picker from the message draft area by configuring the following: **System Console > GIF (Beta) > Enable GIF Picker**: ``true``.
+Enable users to access the Mattermost GIF picker from the message draft area by setting **System Console > GIF (Beta) > Enable GIF Picker** to ``true``.
 See the `Enable GIF picker <https://docs.mattermost.com/administration/config-settings.html#enable-gif-picker>`__ configuration settings documentation for details.

 **7. Enable Link Previews**